Quick summary of key school information

 |Ratio of local students to international students||

-Currently about 12% of our students are Malaysian but most of them are expats with the Malaysian International Trade group or the foreign service.
+Currently about 16% of our students are Malaysian, mainly expats with the Malaysian International Trade group or the foreign service.

 |Max. number of students per class||